zeroDivisible/kata-business-rules/README.md

 Code which tries to solve code kata defined here: http://codekata.pragprog.com/2007/01/kata_sixteen_bu.html

 ## Overview of solution
-To solve this one I had used Java (which is not as sexy as Ruby or JS, though it got the job done) as the language and [TestNG](http://testng.org/doc/index.html) as the testing framework and [FEST Assertions](https://code.google.com/p/fest/) to ease the pain of writing test methods.
+To solve this one I had used Java (which is not as sexy as Ruby or JS, though it got the job done:) as the language and [TestNG](http://testng.org/doc/index.html) as the testing framework and [FEST Assertions](https://code.google.com/p/fest/) to ease the pain of writing test methods.

 Considering the fact, that each business rule can (and will) be something arbitrary, I had came with a simple solution and created a poor man's component system.
 There are 3 main groups of componentes
 - ``Properties`` (which can be applied to a product)